Edit Blog Post

 My final destination was sweltering city of Kolkata, where the streets are thick with festering beggars and menacing buses.
 There are some wondrous sweet shops with some incredible oversized creations on offer.
 In fact, Kolkata is supposed to have more sweet shops than any other city.
 The Bengali people are very welcoming, and certainly made my brief stay here most pleasant.
 An essential task for me in Kolkata was to visit the family home of Rabindranath Tagore, one of the greatest poets of the modern age.
 I brought along my favourite poem

-of his, which I recited quietly in the room where he died
+of his, which I recited quietly in the room where he died in 1941.

 But now after visiting 30 cities in three months of travel in India, it is time to open new doors to new travel destinations.
 India has been an incredible experience and the ultimate in travelling - it is so diverse - culturally, religiously and geographically - much like the whole world has been crammed into just one nation.
 It is a place which is very strong culturally - it is one of the greatest and most enduring civilisations that the world has known.
 However, India is quite weak in a societal sense.
 There is so much focus on family and self, that progression of the community is forgotten - or what is known as a lack of 'social capital'.
 This manifests itself in the prevalence of corruption (I saw several overt examples when taxi drivers paid officials to pass checkpoints) and the predilection of people to be very careless in maintaining the cleanliness of their public places.
 This combined with the burden of overpopulation do provide India with a very great challenge.

-Despite the negatives, the positives of India are almost too many to mention - the incredible warmth of the people is the undoubted highlight
+Despite the negatives, the positives of India are almost too many to mention - the incredible warmth of the people is the undoubted highlight - I

-- I have never met a friendlier people - but so too was the food and the sights of Madurai, Mysore, Khajuraho, Jodhpur and Agra.
+have never met a friendlier people - but so too was the food and the sights of Madurai, Mysore, Khajuraho, Jodhpur and Agra.
 The temple experiences in Tirumala and Balaji were just remarkable, but so too was the serenity of Bodhgaya and Amritsar.
 Though the journey is completed, the memories will live on forever - for the nation of India and its people will always remain deep within my heart.